Updated: Feb 10

-Henry Osiecki provides an informative read on titanium dioxide.
+Henry Osiecki (a brilliant doctor, nutrition guy, and is well versed in metabolism and disease) provides an informative read on titanium dioxide.

 He writes: "We've had clients come to clinic with high titanium and they're confused as to why.
 Consider that it's in whitened foods (for example, lollies & cheese), prescription medication, dental implants, surgical implants nutritional & herbal supplements, glittery makeup, sunscreen designed for sensitive skin or infants (really! we're putting it on our babies!) paints, paper, and ink, it's no surprise really."